data-mie/dbt-course/pre-course/pre_course.md

 The final step is to create your first dbt model.
 We're going to create a basic `customers` model, with data from our customers and orders data.
 To do so, complete the following steps:

-1. Hover over the 'models' directory in the file navigator to the left of the screen.
-Three dots will appear.
-Click on the dots and select new file.
+1. Delete the example models that came with the dbt project initialization.
+Hover over the `models/examples` directory in the file navigator to the left of the screen.
+Three dots will appaer.
+Click on the dots and select 'Delete'.
+2. Hover over the `models` directory in the file navigator, click on the three dots and select 'New File'.
-2. A dialog box will appear at the top of the screen.
+3. A dialog box will appear at the top of the screen.
 We want to create a file called `customers.sql` in the `models` directory.
 You should input `models/customers.sql` and click 'OK'.
-3. There will now be a file in the `models/` directory called `customers.sql`.
+4. There will now be a file in the `models/` directory called `customers.sql`.
 Click on it.
 The file will be blank.
 Paste into that file the SQL from the bottom of this file.
-4. Once pasted, click 'Preview' in the top left to see the results of the query.
+5. Once pasted, click 'Preview' in the top left to see the results of the query.
 Click 'Save' in the top right corner to save the file.
-5. Finally, we want to build this model as an object in our database.
+6. Finally, we want to build this model as an object in our database.
 Once again, enter `dbt run` at the bottom of the page and click enter.
-You should now see your new `customers` model build, in addition to the two example models that came with the project.
+You should now see your new `customers` model build.

 You've now written your first dbt model and have completed the pre-course requirements.
 I'm looking forward to teaching all of you in the upcoming course!